PortSwigger/ai-prompt-fuzzer/README.md

 * Document findings and rerun tests with modified payloads if needed to further investigate anomalies.
 * It is recommended to send the payloads multiple times and review the results as the AI/LLM may change their behaviour by replicating the requests.

-Here is a tutorial video (click to watch in Youtube):
+Here is a tutorial video (click to watch in YouTube):
 [![AI Prompt Fuzzer Tutorial](https://img.youtube.com/vi/_gzbgGL1XJs/maxresdefault.jpg)](https://www.youtube.com/watch?v=_gzbgGL1XJs)

 ## Payloads and Formatting